thorathome/Blynk_Examples/README.md

 This sketch also demonstrates several Blynk, Blynk_WiFiManager, and Arduino IDE features.
 * Basic Blynk_WiFiManager Config Portal configuration and use
-* Wonderful OTA code from Andreas Spiess, The Guy With the Swiss Accent, from his YouTube video #332  _(I modified his code a bit to assume WiFi connection is already in place - set up by Blynk_WiFiManager.)_
+* Wonderful OTA code from Andreas Spiess, The Guy With the Swiss Accent, from his YouTube video #332  _(I modified his code a bit to assume WiFi connection is already in place - set up by Blynk_WiFiManager.
+Modified code available in this repository.
+Thank you, Andreas Spiess.)_
 * Use of multiple SONOFF devices on one Blynk Authcode
 * Use of Blynk's BLYNK_WRITE_DEFAULT() flexible capability
 * Use of compiler constants for compile-time device selection